 - So I passed the final invoice over the table where he examined it in detail before asking how we were going to negotiate this.

-- I asked what doesn’t he want to pay for?
+- I asked what didn’t he want to pay for?
 I would take it off the bill and make sure the work was removed at once but as we already had an agreement on day work this would be chargeable as an additional extra.
-Apparently I still didn’t understand, apparently I was being difficult to negotiate with.
+Apparently, I still didn’t understand, apparently, I was being difficult to negotiate with.

-Funny how things have a way of working out, last I heard a couple of months later was a message on my phone to call him urgently, to which I happily ignored.
+Funny how things have a way of working out, a couple of months later he sent a message on my phone to call him urgently, to which I happily ignored.